Couleslaw/Direction-Field-Visualizer/README.md

 # Direction Field Visualizer

+This visualizer allows you to plot the direction field of a given differential equation.
+You can zoom in and out, move around and watch the direction field change in real time as well as tracing individual solution curves.
+The arrows can also be colored according to the curvature of the solutions, which can result in some truly spectacular images, see [gallery](https://github.com/Couleslaw/Direction-Field-Visualizer/wiki/gallery).

+## What is a direction field?

 A direction field is a graphical representation of the solutions to a first-order ordinary differential equation of the form

 $$\frac{dy}{dx} = f(x,y).$$